 The Department of Civil Engineering was founded in 1871, having been one of the four branches of the Polytechnic Department since 1867-the year the University of Illinois was founded.
 In 1998 the name of the department was changed to Civil and Environmental Engineering (CEE).
-Today the department has a strong reputation for undergraduate and graduate education and for civil engineering research and public service.
-U.S. News and World Report in its annual survey consistently ranks the department in general and the CEE undergraduate program in particular as one of the top two or three civil engineering programs in the country.
+Today the department has an outstanding reputation for undergraduate and graduate education and for civil engineering research and public service.
+U.S. News and World Report in its annual survey consistently ranks the department in general and the CEE undergraduate program in particular as one of the very top civil engineering programs in the country.

-The department consists of about 60 faculty, 600 undergraduate students, and 500 graduate students.
-The department is located in the Newmark Civil Engineering Laboratory / Yeh Student Center Building and the CEE Building on the UIUC campus.
+The department consists of about 60 faculty, 700 undergraduate students, and 500 graduate students.
+The department is in Newmark Civil Engineering Laboratory / Yeh Student Center Building and the CEE Building on the UIUC campus.
 The department has several research laboratories Illinois Center for Transportation (ICT), Research and Innovation Laboratory (RAIL), the Newmark Structural Engineering Laboratory, the Ven Te Chow Hydrosystems Laboratory, the Environmental Engineering Labs, the Rock Mechanics Laboratory, John T. Pfeffer Sanitation and Resource Recovery Laboratory, Wind Engineering Research Laboratory, and Advanced Transportation Research and Engineering Lab (ATREL).
 Department faculty are engaged in numerous research endeavors, and many of them hold positions of influence and responsibility in national and international engineering organizations and serve on advisory councils and governmental commissions.
-Through their esearch and teaching, the faculty members of the department are educating the next generation of civil engineers to be leaders of an evolving profession that will assure a high quality of life for our civilized world.
+Through their engineers to be leaders of an evolving profession that will assure a high quality of life for our civilized world.

 Faculty and alumni of our program have contributed to some of the greatest civil engineering achievements in the world.
 Examples include the Golden Gate Bridge, the Hoover Dam, the Trans-Alaska Pipeline, the Willis (Sears) Tower, the Petronas Twin Towers in Kuala Lumpur, and Burj Khalifa in Dubai.
 The Department of Civil and Environmental Engineering boasts one of the largest alumni associations in the world, with over 15,000 graduates.
-Illinois civil engineering graduates are sought after because they are well educated.
-When you graduate from the University of Illinois with a degree in civil engineering, you go out with not only an excellent education, but also the reputation, stature, and recognition that your forebears have worked hard to develop and maintain.
+Illinois civil engineering graduates are sought after because they are well prepared to make a positive impact.
+When you graduate from the University of Illinois with a degree in civil engineering, you go out with not only an excellent education, but also the reputation, stature, and recognition that your forebearers have worked hard to develop and maintain.

-1.3 The faculty
+1.3 The Department of Civil and Environmental Engineering

-The Department of Civil and Environmental Engineering currently has 60 faculty members.
-Professor Anna Barros is the Head of the department.
-Professor John Popovics and Professor Scott Olson are Associate Heads of the department in charge of undergraduate and graduate affairs, respectively.
-A faculty list is available here:
+The Department of Civil and Environmental Engineering Department Head is Professor Anna Barros, Professor John Popovics and Professor Scott Olson are Associate Heads of the department in charge of undergraduate and graduate affairs.